broadinstitute/protigy/readme.md

 <!--![](www/logo_v2.png)-->

-# modT - interactive expression analysis using moderated statistics
+# modT - interactive analysis of gene expression data using moderated statistics

-This Shiny app facilitates exploratory and interactive analysis of data sets derived from quantitative  *proteomics* experiments, as well as from *RNA-seq* and gene expression *microarrays*.
+This Shiny app facilitates exploratory and interactive analysis of data sets derived from quantitative  *proteomics* experiments, *RNA-seq* and gene expression *microarrays*.

 The app can run locally on your Desktop computer (Windows/Linux/MAC) or can deployed to Shiny Server environments.
 To access all implemented features the app has to run on a [Shiny Server Pro (SSP)](https://www.rstudio.com/products/shiny-server-pro/) instance, see below for a summary of features only available in SSP.

 #### Supported input formats:
 * Any type of text file containing both, expression and annotation columns, can directly be imported into the app.
-* Assignment of expression columns is done in a separate file, which will be automatically generated and can be downloaded.
 * Supported file formats:
     + text files (tsv, csv, txt)
     + gct 1.2